 - Tranzilli’s Real Water Ice: 5901 Belfield Ave., Philadelphia; (215) 849-7965.

 What’s your take on water ice?
 Is it a childhood favorite?
 If you’re not a PA native, had you even heard of it before moving here?
 Got a favorite flavor, or gelati combo?
-Let us know in the comments here or on the PA Eats Facebook page!
+Let us know in the comments here or on the PA Eats Facebook and Instagram pages!

 - Feature photo: Dish Works